 Gerald Frankel, Director, Fontana Corrosion Center (FCC) and Professor (Sc.D., Massachusetts Institute of Technology, 1985); corrosion, electrochemistry and embrittlement.

 - 2 PhD position (funding confirmed)--Please contact Dr. Frankel for details concerning this corrosion project.
+One of these positions will be co-advised by Dr. Chris Taylor.

 Contact: web & email | Phone: 614-292-3926 | Office: 448 MacQuigg Labs